Torteresso/MicroprocessorProject/README.md

 ```
 opam exec -- dune exec -- simulator -n 10 your_netlist.net
 ```

-You should provide the circuit description with a netlist file (here ./test/fulladder.net).
+You should provide the circuit description with a netlist file.
 You can change the number of steps of the simulation with the option -n <n_steps>.

 Alternatively, you can only print the netlist of a circuit with the command :